-The family are keen in 2018 not to remain stagnant and they wish to continue to develop their business and as such are proposing an 8,000 bird extension to their existing enterprise of 22,000 birds on farm.
+The family are keen in 2018 not to remain stagnant and they wish to continue to develop their business and as such are proposing an 8,000 bird extension to their existing enterprise upon farm.

 The business is more than confident that the free range unit extension can be a success and supplement the current farm profits.
 The business has realised the Reform of the Common Agricultural Policy will reduce farm incomes and is proposing the Poultry Unit to secure a sustainable future for the business.